MitchLindsay/mitchlindsay.github.io/README.md

 ## About

-The personal portfolio of Mitch Lindsay.
+My personal portfolio website.
+Built using Jekyll.

 ## Running Locally